Mastering Magisters' Terrace

 - Resist the pull to avoid unnecessary damage.

-The Final Showdown with Dentrius
+The Final Showdown with Degentrius

 The final arena features four quadrants divided by void torrent beams.
 Positioning is crucial: